AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Introduction

-In the V2A task, when evaluated against the state-of-the-art on VGGSounds~\cite{chen2020vggsound} our method shows the best overall performance and drastically improves temporal alignment as measured by Onset ACC~\cite{conditionalgenerationaudiovideo} by up to $36.5\%$ points over the best baseline.
-User studies show a strong preference for our method which is preferred over Movie Gen Audio~\cite{moviegen} $56.8\%$ of the times with respect to semantic alignment, and $63.6\%$ with regards to temporal alignment.
-In the V2A task, our method strongly surpasses TempoTokens~\cite{temporallyalignedaudiovideo} in both video quality and audio-video alignment, with user studies showing an overwhelming preference for our method.
+In summary, we propose \method{}, a unified framework to address A2V and V2A tasks.
+We show for the first time that video and audio diffusion activations contain rich temporal information and can replace specialized pretrained feature extractors while improving \emph{temporal} alignment.
+The key to our method is a novel design of a Fusion Block that enables bidirectional information exchange between the conditioning and generated modalities through a symmetric feature reinjection mechanism.
+When evaluated against the state-of-the-art V2A method on VGGSounds~\cite{chen2020vggsound}, our method shows the best overall performance and drastically improves temporal alignment as measured by Onset ACC~\cite{conditionalgenerationaudiovideo} by up to $76.4\%$ over the best baseline.
+User studies show a strong preference for our method which is preferred over Movie Gen Audio~\cite{moviegen} (13B parameters) $63.6\%$ of the time with regards to temporal alignment.
+In the A2V task, \method{} surpasses TempoTokens~\cite{temporallyalignedaudiovideo} in video quality and audio-video alignment, with user studies showing an overwhelming preference for our method.

-To summarize, we introduce the following contributions: \begin{itemize} \item \method{}, a unified framework to address Audio-to-Video and Video-to-Audio tasks.
-For the first time in this context, we propose the use of diffusion features to sidestep the need for specialized pretrained feature extractors and to improve \emph{temporal} alignment. \item A Fusion Block based on a temporally-aligned self attention operation and symmetric feature reinjection mechanism to allow bidirectional information exchange between the frozen generators for each modality \item To foster future work in this direction, we present extensive ablations into diffusion feature selection strategies and mechanisms for cross-modal feature injection and show that such features outperform commonly used pretrained feature extractors. \end{itemize}